 - 1. Increase in water stable aggregates (most sensitive and best single indicator of soil physical health, example in Figure 1) - 2.
 Higher total nitrogen (N), potentially mineralizable N in soil, and N use efficiency - 3.
 Reduced N rates needed in corn for maximum economic return - 4.
-Higher yields in corn and soybeans conventional and no-till.
+Higher yields in corn and soybeans

+These aspects of soil health were increased by adding wheat into the rotation regardless of the tillage system, conventional and no-till.
 The dense fibrous root system of wheat and nitrogen derived from wheat root deposits is likely the cause of these measurable differences.
-These long-term crop rotation studies did not include cover crops.
+The long-term crop rotation study in Illinois did not include cover crops and the other study near Michigan (east of Detroit in southern Ontario) only had dormant-seeded red clover in then wheat year of the rotation.